kellyelton/docs.exceptionless.com/contents/search.md

 ## Q: Can I search for set and unset fields?
 **A:** Yes, you need to prefix the field name with `_missing_` or `_exists_`.

 **Example:** Lets assume that we want to return all events that do not contain any tags.
-To search for these events our query would be `_missing_:tag`
+To search for these events our query would be `_missing_:tag`.

 ## Q: Can I search by using ranges?
 **A:** Yes, you need to specify a `date` or `numeric` range as part of the term.
 Please see [this](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html#_ranges_2) for more information.